 Giles Ji Ungpakorn's book A Coup For The Rich: Thailand's Political Crisis, about the aftermath of the 2006 coup, has been banned by the Thai police.
-Thammasat University Bookstore, the only outlet brave enough to sell the book, has received a letter from the police to the effect that the book is being investigated for lese majeste (because it quotes one word ["pseudo-economics"] from The King Never Smiles) and must therefore be removed from sale.
+Thammasat University Bookstore, the only outlet brave enough to sell the book, has received a letter from the police to the effect that the book is being investigated for lese majeste (due to eight paragraphs in its first chapter) and must therefore be removed from sale.

 29 January 2008

 28 January 2008

 To Catch A Thief is in many ways a typical Alfred Hitchcock film, though it doesn't have the tension or cinematic sophistication of much of his other work.
 The sophistication on display here relates to the costumes and locations, rather than the camerawork or editing.
 The pace is extremely slow, with excessive establishing shots of scenery and grand buildings, and over-long helicopter shots and chase sequences.

 Cary Grant, one of Hitchcock's favourite actors, plays John Robie, a cat burglar who has retired to the French coast.
 Grace Kelly, probably Hitchcock's favourite actress, plays Frances Stevens, who falls in love with him.
 Robie is that archetypal Hitchcock figure, the persecuted innocent: he gave up burglary years before, though he is framed for a spate of recent jewellery thefts.
 To prove his innocence, he must catch the real burglar himself.
 The final revelation of the burglar's identity is hardly a surprise, and the whole plot is rather flimsy.